ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL: Worker that operates with a session}

-Here we create a subscription that sends Order documents that do not have a shipping date.
+Here we create a subscription that sends _Order_ documents that do not have a shipping date.
 The worker receiving these documents will update the `ShippedAt` field value and save the document back to the server via the session.

+{INFO: }
+Note:
+The session is opened with `batch.OpenSession` instead of with `Store.OpenSession`.
+{INFO/}

 {CODE subscription_with_open_session_usage@ClientApi\DataSubscriptions\DataSubscriptions.cs /}